lu-chang-axonic/Mecha_Car_Statistical_Analysis/README.md

 #### H0: There is no difference between the ratio of horse power and fuel efficiency of MechaCar against a competing brand.
 #### H1: There is a difference between the ratio of horse power and fuel efficiency of MechaCar against a competing brand.

 I would use Two-Sample t-Test to performance the test on both samples.
 This is a suitable test to test if there is a statistical difference between the distribution means from two samples.
-In order to do the test, I will collect horse power and fuel efficency data for both brand by selecting randome sample of cars.
+In order to do the test, I will collect horse power and fuel efficiency data for both brand by selecting random sample of cars.